 Augusta has successfully used the SACSCOC faculty rosters generated byDigital Measures by Watermark to support:

 - New program development proposals

 All reviews resulted in no negative findings related to faculty qualifications.

 Flexible Qualifications Reporting

-Based on experience with Augusta and many other clients facing the challenge of reporting on faculty credentials to various accrediting bodies, Digital Measures is working to provide a standard yet flexible approach to credentialing.
+Based on experience with Augusta and many other clients facing the challenge of reporting on faculty credentials to various accrediting bodies, Watermark is working to provide a standard yet flexible approach to credentialing.
 “We’ve discovered that some institutions want a broad approach to dealing with “other qualifications,” while others want to drill down to the individual course level,” Perlberg said.
 “We want to provide solutions and best practices for both.”

-In early 2018, Digital Measures released an updated base SACSCOC Faculty Roster report that’s a good starting point for any university, and can be customized to individual requirements.
+In early 2018, Digital Measures by Watermark released an updated base SACSCOC Faculty Roster report that’s a good starting point for any university, and can be customized to individual requirements.
 Contact us today if you’re interested in using it.